microsoft/live-share/welcome/welcome-joiner.md

 Just follow these steps to join a collaboration session:

 ### 1. Download and install Project Cascade for your tool
-While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.
+While ultimately an extension, follow these directions for installing Project Cascade for supported tools during the experimental private preview.

 <table style="width: 100%; border-style: none;">
 <tr>